rotu/Cerulean-Companion/README.md

 # Cerulean Companion
-Companion app to enable the Cerulean ROVL to share position data with another app or vehicle, such as QGroundControl on a BlueROV2.
+Companion app to enable Cerulean Sonar devices to share their data with other hosts and serivces, such as QGroundControl or a BlueROV2.